PBA Tour: Player of the Year

+Television coverage

 The PBA provided its first televised event in 1962, and became a Saturday afternoon staple on the ABC schedule from 1965.

 In its heyday, ABC's Professional Bowlers Tour outranked all sporting events on Saturdays with the exception of some college football telecasts.

 On March 21, 2018, the PBA announced that Fox Sports signed a multi-year agreement to acquire the television rights to its events beginning in 2019.
-Most events will be carried by the Fox Sports 1 cable network, but at least four events per season will air on the broadcast Fox network.
+Most events were carried by the Fox Sports 1 cable network, but at least four events per season aired on the broadcast Fox network.
+The PBA's contract with Fox ended with a broadcast of the PBA Playoffs final round on May 24, 2025.

+On April 30, 2025, the PBA announced that The CW had acquired the television rights to air ten live PBA Tour events on consecutive Sunday afternoons, beginning in 2026.
+The PBA then announced on May 29 that all events of the 2026 and 2027 PBA World Series of Bowling will be covered on CBS stations.
+CBS Sports Network will have live coverage of four animal pattern events (including play-ins), while CBS terrestrial stations will host live coverage of the PBA World Championship finals.
+In addition, the PBA Tour Finals, which has aired on CBS Sports Network since the 2017 season, will return to that network with a new format and new name: PBA Commissioner's Cup.

-Televised conversions of the "impossible splits"
+Televised conversions of "impossible splits"

 Mark Roth, whose first career title was captured at the 1975 PBA King Louie Open in Overland Park, Kansas by rolling a televised 299 game against Steve Jones, gained immortality by becoming the first bowler to convert the almost-impossible 7–10 split (or "bedposts") on national television in the first match of the ARC Alameda Open on January 5, 1980.
 In 1991, both John Mazza and Jess Stayrook accomplished this feat on television.
 Nearly 30 years later, 18-year old rookie Anthony Neuer became the fourth PBA player to convert the 7–10 split on television, doing so in the semifinal match of the 2021 U.S. Open against Jakob Butturff.

 Even rarer than a 7–10 split conversion, the 4–6–7–10, or the "Big Four," though statistically easier than the 7–10, has only been made once in the Tour's television history, by Walter Ray Williams Jr. at the 2005 PBA Atlanta Classic against Ryan Shafer.